sidhantnagpal/bash-tester/README.md

 `run Main.class` - executes the java application

 *to debug or stress-test program (written in C++/Python/Java)*
-*the required programs - a main program, a checker program, and a Random Input Generator (rig) program*
+*the required programs - a main program, a checker program, and a random input generator (rig) program*
 `debug main check.class rig.py`
 `debug <main-program> <checker-program> <rig-program> [<number-of-inputs> [<time-limit-for-main>]]`
 *tips for debug script*